 The feature, called "Share Medical ID During Emergency Calls," is available with the iOS 13.5 beta software developers can access now.
 It will roll out to consumers in the coming weeks.

 Apple's devices include a Medical ID, which you can load with important health information like drug allergies, medications you take and your existing conditions.
-It also includes emergency contact information that.
+It also includes emergency contact information that lets medical professionals reach your loved ones.
 The data is encrypted and can't be read by Apple, and you have to manually fill out the data for it to be included in the Medical ID.

-The aim is to speed up the sharing of important health data during the, when health responders are already overtaxed with patients.
+The aim is to speed up the sharing of important health data during the COVID-19 pandemic, when health responders are already overtaxed with patients.
 It could help reduce emergency response times, making it clear immediately that you're allergic to ibuprofen, for instance.